 The monument’s observation deck

 If you would like to see Belém from above, we recommend you visit the observation deck on the top of the Padrão dos Descobrimentos.
 An elevator will take you to the top.

-The views of the monument, the city’s western neighborhoods are impressive, but the most beautiful view is a marble mosaic at the foot of the Monument that represents a compass, with a world map in the center.
+The views of the monument, the city’s western neighbourhoods are impressive, but the most beautiful view is a marble mosaic at the foot of the Monument that represents a compass, with a world map in the centre.